 Revocable living trusts also provide the terms of guardianship for your children in case you become incapacitated.
 The terms can specify where your minor children live, who cares for them, and what they can spend.

 Of all the estate planning tools available to you, a revocable living trust is the most flexible.
 It can be modified or terminated at any time as many times as you wish.
 So, if your financial or family situations change, your trust can change with them.
 If you want to appoint another trustee or add or remove beneficiaries, you have that option.

 4. Provides Protections and Tax Benefits

 Assets in a revocable living trust are protected by the Federal Deposit Insurance Corporation (FDIC).
 This means that money you keep in the trust’s bank account is insured by the FDIC.

 Funds in a revocable living trust are also protected from creditors of your beneficiaries.
 Note that this protection does not apply to you as the trust’s grantor.

 A revocable living trust can reduce state taxes if you live in a state that imposes its own estate tax.
 Note, however, that no such benefit exists for federal estate taxes and other taxes imposed during your lifetime.

-Speak to a Palmdale CA Revocable Living Trust Lawyer
+Speak to a Lancaster CA Revocable Living Trust Lawyer

-If you think a revocable living trust might work for you, a Palmdale CA trust attorney at Herbert Law Office can help.
+If you think a revocable living trust might work for you, a Lancaster CA trust attorney at Herbert Law Office can help.
 We can help you draft a trust that addresses your needs and goals.
 To learn more about the best way to plan your estate, contact us today.